 The accuracy of the outputs can be distinguished into:

-- Absolute accuracy: It is the accuracy that is defined by the difference between the location of features on a map / reconstructed model / orthomosaic and their true position in a certain reference frame.
+- Absolute accuracy of a photogrammetric project is defined by the difference between the location of features on a map / reconstructed model / orthomosaic and their true position in a certain reference frame.
 For example, if the position of a road in the reconstructed model is close to its actual position on the Earth, then the absolute accuracy is high.
 Adding precisely measured GCPs or using RTK/PPK drones can greatly improve absolute accuracy.

 The relative accuracy will depend on the quality of the reconstruction of the project, which itself depends on the overlap between images, the visual content of the images, and many other parameters.

 Generally, one can expect an error of 1-3 times the Ground Sampling Distance (GSD) of the original images for the relative position of a point in a project that is correctly scaled and reconstructed.

 Absolute accuracy highly depends on the accuracy of the GNSS receiver of the drone and if GCPs are used in the project or not.

 For example, drones with a standard GNSS receiver provide image geolocation with an expected accuracy of a few meters.
 If no GCPs are used in the project to precisely georeference it, then the final absolute accuracy of the reconstructed model is also expected to be in a range of a few meters.

 Generally, the expected relative accuracy of a correctly reconstructed and precisely georeferenced project is:

 - 1-2 x GSD horizontally (X,Y coordinates).